On Geometric Structure of Point Particles: Feasibility of the Transformation and a Signature of the Infinitesimal Space

+Prior to application of the spatial transformation to a single fermion, we try exploiting it for a quark pair as a Bose-Einstein condensate closer with the plasmon mentioned above.
+This orientation is taken to clarify technical feasibility of the transformation operation and, at the same time, a signature of the infinitesimal realistic space.
+While the composite particle has a finite size as large as classical electron radius, it just embodies a closed ${\bf R}^{3}$ real-space perfectly shielded from external (our macroscopic) ${\bf R}^{3}$-space.
+The feature confirmed experimentally is found to be well captured by the transformation~\eqref{eq:2.16}.
+For convenience, we begin with recalling the $\beta^{-}$-decay reaction: $\nu_{e}+d\longrightarrow e^{-}+u$, where the notations are standard.
+For including $\beta^{+}$-decay, denoting by $q$ ($\bar{q}$) quark (antiquark) and by $\ell$ ($\bar{\ell}$) lepton (antilepton), we here give the generic expression of

-where the subscripts $\mathrm L$ and $\mathrm R$ denote the left- and right-handed state, respectively.
+where the subscripts $\mathrm L$ and $\mathrm R$ stand for the left- and right-handed state, respectively.

-We aim at associating $k\to 0$ followed by equations~\eref{eq:2.18a} and \eref{eq:2.18b}, with elementary excitation of quarks.
-For the moment, this is intended for a $q\bar{q}$ pair whose motion is nonrelativistic so that $\beta\to 0$, though practically the limit is supposed, for heavier mesons, a good approximation.
-We call a basic form of the $q\bar{q}$ potential that has been confirmed for the relevant mesons: the Cornell potential
+We aim at associating $k\to 0$ followed by \eqref{eq:2.16}, with the lowest energy excitation of quarks.
+For the moment, this is intended for a $q\bar{q}$ pair whose motion is nonrelativistic so that $\beta\to 0$, though the approximation is known to be practically better for heavier mesons, typically quarkonia.
+We call a basic form of the $q\bar{q}$ potential that has been confirmed for such mesons, namely, the Cornell potential~\cite{eichten1978}

-with $C_{1}$ and $C_{-1}$ real constants~\cite{eichten1978}.
+where $C_{1}$ and $C_{-1}$ are real constants, and $R^{\ast}=\|{\bf R}^{\ast}\|$ is distance between $q$ and $\bar{q}$ in the closed space confining colors.
 An attention is paid to the fact that this function satisfies the ordinary differential equation of

-Let us see the bracket of equation~\eref{eq:3.4} as the operator that works for $V$.
+Let us see the bracket of \eqref{eq:3.3} as an operator acting on $V$.
 Then, it seems as if exposing a part of the Laplacian for cylindrical coordinate system.
-On the other hand, equipotential surface of $V$ is, in fact, not cylindrical.
-Therefore, the cylindrical system is, if any, an entity that ought to be distinguished from ${\bf R}^{3}$.
+In fact, the function of \eqref{eq:3.2} with $R$ replacing $R^{\ast}$ amounts to radial part of solution of the Laplace equation in ${\bf R}^{2}$ cylindrical system $(R,\Theta)$ uniform in axial $Z$-direction, suggesting a specific choice of axes in the ${\bf R}^{2}$ space such as $\cos\Theta=1$.
+On the other hand, we will see no convincing reason for regarding $R$ as radial coordinate of the fictitious cylinder furnished in our ${\bf R}^{3}$ space.
 At this juncture, we virtually introduce ${\bf r}^{3}$ real space to configure the cylindrical system.
-Thereupon, we presume the harmonic function $\phi({\bf r})$ spanned in the space, which satisfies $\Delta\phi(r,\theta,z)=0$.
-Concerning the solution of the form of $\phi=\eta(r)e^{i\left(m\theta-kz\right)}$, we look at the following equation for $\eta$:
+Thereupon, we presume the harmonic function $\phi({\bf r})$ in the space, which satisfies $\Delta\phi(r,\theta,z)=0$.
+Concerning the solution of the form of $\phi=\eta(r)e^{i(m\theta-kz)}$, we contemplate the equation for $\eta$: